 - Heart attack or lung complications during surgery

-What to Do if You Are Having Problems with Your Knee or Ankle Implants
+What to Do if You Are Having Problems with Your Knee, Hip or Ankle Implants

-If you are experiencing pain or swelling of your ankles or knees, there may be a problem with your implants.
-Other symptoms of implant failure are instability, clicking in your knees or ankles, grinding noise in your knee or ankle, or inability to bear weight.
+If you are experiencing pain or swelling of your ankles, hips or knees, there may be a problem with your implants.
+Other symptoms of implant failure are instability, clicking or grinding noise, or inability to bear weight.
 If you are experiencing any of these symptoms, you should see your surgeon as soon as possible to avoid worsening your condition.
 Your surgeon will run some diagnostic tests including x-rays or MRIs to make a determination about the condition of your implant.

-If your surgeon determines that you need to have knee revision surgery because of a failed defective implant, you may be entitled to compensation if you need to have knee revision surgery.
-You should speak with an experienced defective device lawyer who can give you more information about filing an Exactech recall lawsuit, your rights, and legal options.
+If your surgeon determines that you need to have revision surgery because of a failed defective implant, you may be entitled to compensation.
+You should speak with a defective device lawyer who can give you more information about filing an Exactech recall lawsuit, your rights, and legal options.

 What Exactech Polyethylene Patients Should do

-It is important to keep in mind the Broadspire represents the interests of Exactech, therefore, it is not advisable to contact the Exactech-Broadspire Helpline before speaking with an personal injury attorney about your case.
+It is important to keep in mind the Broadspire represents the interests of Exactech, therefore, it is not advisable to contact the Exactech-Broadspire Helpline before speaking with an attorney about your case.

 The Exactech-Broadspire settlement only covers reimbursement for out-of-pocket expenses and costs incurred in relation to evaluation and treatment for revision surgery.
 A reimbursement settlement assessed by Broadshire may fall far short of the actual damages you suffered.